vorner/rust-presentations/101_for_cpp.md

 static const std::string = "42";
 ```

+???

+* Let's do a bit more practical intermezzo, demonstrating the above

 --

 * That looks *old style* and has other problems
 * Let's just have an `unsigned` constant instead
 * The compiler would show an error at every use
+  - Compiler-driven refactoring

 ---